getify/LABjs/README.md

 LABjs (Loading And Blocking JavaScript)
 =======================================

-**NOTE: LABjs is now 3 years old, and has been stable (no bug fixes/patches) for almost a year.
-It accomplished its goal of leading the way to usher in dynamic script loading techniques to improve web performance.
-Furthermore, the community clearly prefers (by and large) the AMD pattern.
-Therefore, as of today, July 25, 2012, no further development effort is likely to occur on this project.
-Thank you to the community for your support of this project over the last 3 years.**
+**NOTE: LABjs is still supported, and still encouraged to be used if it makes sense for your project.
+But, no further development beyond bug fixes is expected.
+LABjs is almost 4 years old, and has been stable (no bug fixes/patches) for almost 2 years.
+Thank you to the community for your support of this project over the last 4 years.**

 LABjs is a dynamic script loader intended to replace the use of the ugly, non-performant &lt;script> tag with a flexible and performance-optimized alternative API.